 - Do not overstate … ‘a single carefree superlative has the power to destroy, for readers, the object of your enthusiasm.’

 - Avoid the use of qualifiers (rather, very, little, pretty) – ‘leeches that infest the pond of prose, sucking the blood of words.’

 - Do not affect a breezy manner.
-(He makes the important and sobering warning that ‘a breezy style is often the work of an egocentric, the person who imagines that everything that comes to mind is of general interest.’)
+(He makes the sobering warning that ‘a breezy style is often the work of an egocentric, the person who imagines that everything that comes to mind is of general interest.’)

 - Do not explain too much.

 - Avoid fancy words – ‘the elaborate, the pretentious, the coy, and the cute’.

 - Be clear – ‘when you say something, make sure you have said it.’

 White points out that occasionally more words are needed, and he gives the example of the opening lines of Lincoln’s Gettysburg address – ‘Four score and seven years ago’ – which was necessary for timing.
 Lincoln’s ‘ear’ told him it had to be this way, and ‘the question of ear is vital.’